lucka-me/potori/README.md

 </p>

 ## Description
-A web application to check the portal submission mails from the gmail inbox and present their status.
+A web application to check the portal nomination mails from the gmail inbox and present their status.

 ## Requirement
 - [Lucka's CSS](https://github.com/lucka-me/toolkit/tree/master/Web/CSS)